hughiemak/hughiemak.github.io/projects.md

 ---

 #### >> Deep Q-Learning in Multi-Agent Reinforcement Learning
-I implemented the predator prey environment and independent DQNs to solve it.
+A personal project in which I implemented the predator prey environment and independent DQNs to solve it.
 The predator prey environment is a sparse reward problem in which multiple agents have to capture a randomly moving prey by surrounding it in a toroidal grid world.
 <!-- Furthermore, I explored techniques such as action advising, hindsight experience replay, and random network distillation. -->

 [[Code](https://github.com/hughiemak/predator-prey){:target="_blank"}]